-Hack The foot-hold at each end of the ice which is used by players end of the centre line.

-(except wheelchair curlers) to start the delivery of a curling stone.
+Hack The foot-hold at each end of the ice which is used by players (except wheelchair curlers) to start the delivery of a curling stone.

-Hack Line A small line 0.457 m.
-(1 ft.
-6 in.) parallel to the tee line, at each the playing end.
+Hack Line A small line parallel to the tee line, at each end of the centre line.

-Hack Weight The momentum required for a delivered stone to reach the hack at delivered in that end.
+Hack Weight The momentum required for a delivered stone to reach the hack at the playing end.